shihabahmed8/Datascience_Project/README.md

 .Ensured all features were ready for further analysis or modeling.

 ### 4. Modeling Approach (if applicable)
-.(Optional) Built simple regression models to predict price or price per square meter based on available features.
+.(Optional) Built simple regression models to predict price based on available features.

-.Evaluated model performance using standard metrics.
+.Evaluated model performance using standard metrics, with R2: 0.86

 ### Usage
 Run the Jupyter notebook(s) to reproduce the scraping, cleaning, and feature engineering steps.